Phil Oakley’s new book, How to Pick Quality Shares, details a three-step process for selecting profitable stocks.

 That’s because free cash flow can be very volatile, largely because capital expenses (capex – a key value in the calculation of free cash flow) can be very cyclical and intermittent.

-For example, many companies will spend almost nothing on capital investments for several years and then make huge investment in factories or other long-life assets in other years.
+For example, many companies will spend almost nothing on capital investments for several years and then make huge investments in factories or other long-life assets in other years.

 Personally, I prefer to look directly at capex rather than free cash flow, but that doesn’t mean one approach is better than the other.